 The ‘distribution-management’ option

 This option ensures that print copies of documents are available for Members of Parliament and Peers after laying and that documents have ISBNs.
-Organisations using this option will need to contact the supplier to:
+Organisations using this option will need to contact the Lot 1 supplier to:

-- obtain ISBNs, and check their inclusion
+- obtain an ISBN, and check its inclusion

-- check the inclusion of the most up to date copyright and re-use statement if applicable
+- check the inclusion of the most up to date copyright and re-use statement

 - confirm the number of print copies to be delivered to the supplier for the supplier to forward to Parliament (not laying copies)